AIMST University: History

-Samy Vellu during the 51st MIC General Assembly announced the opening of new university.
+Samy Vellu announced the opening of AIMST University during the 51st MIC General Assembly.
 The university was established by the MIC education arm, MIED Foundation (Maju Institute of Education Development).
 An application was submitted on the same day to set up AIMST at Sungai Petani, Kedah.
 The local firm of architects, Hijjas Kasturi Associates Bhd., was appointed by MIED as the master planner for the university; TMI-Nusantara (M) Sdn.
-Bhd. as the overall project manager; Minconsult Sdn Bhd as the Engineer and KPK QS as the quantity surveyors.
+Bhd. as the overall project manager; Minconsult Sdn Bhd as the Engineer, and KPK QS as the quantity surveyors.